-- Although most young people use cannabis without problems, a minority experiences harmful results.
-1 in 10 young people who used cannabis by the age of 15 years developed schizophreniform disorder by age 26 compared with 3% of the rest.
+- Although most young people use cannabis without problems, a minority of young people experience harmful results.
+1 in 10 young people who used cannabis by the age of 15 years developed schizophreniform disorder by the age of 26 years compared with 3% of the rest.

 - Cannabis may also be associated with a short-lived psychosis but this may simply represent the initial signs of schizophrenia.

 - Use of cannabis in adolescence increases the risk of developing depression and/or anxiety later in life.

 - For some years the general feeling was that cannabis does not produce dependence.